kindmetrics/documentation/docs/domain/hide_yourself.md

 # Hide yourself from the stats

-For many reasons it might make sense to not hiding yourself from the stats.
+For many reasons, it might make sense to hide from the stats.
 You can do that in two ways.

 - Block the script with an adblocker
 - Use of Do Not Track header.